pronopython/fapel-system/readme.md

 So, notice script counts "events" you noticed some file.
 The same is true for the "ct" script, except it's purpose is to count how many times you "enjoyed" a file ;-)

+> :eggplant: :sweat_drops: *Note: Ct stands for "C.m to", not count, not computer tomography* :smirk:

 Oh this beach wear image...

 ![](img/013.png)